taylorfriesen6/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+You can use `useRouteMatch` to get information from the URL, which you can use to construct nested paths.

 1. How would you explain form validation to someone who has never programmed before?
+You know how sometimes you try to submit information on a website and instead of submitting it, red text appears that tells you "Please enter a valid email" or "Password must contain at least 8 characters"?
+That's form validation.

 1. In 1-2 sentences, define end to end testing.
+End-to-end testing is when you test the website by simulating a user actually going through and using it, as opposed to unit testing, which tests individual parts of the code instead of the final product.

 ## Instructions